mikota/q2pro/doc/action.md

 We have added the extra 'punch' attack, which basically is a weaker version of a kick.
 It is very close range and does up to 20 damage and can punch the weapon of a player out of his hands.
 When bandaging, shooting, reloading or zoomed with a sniper rifle, you cannot punch.

 #### Commands
+- Server setting:
     - `use_punch [0/1]` - when on (1), it will allow clients to use the punch command
+- Client setting:
-- `punch` - this will preform a punch. (client side)
+    - `punch` - this will preform a punch

 ### Lens command
 The lens command is in TNG and offers increased control over the zooming of the sniper rifle.

 #### Commands
+- Client settings:
-- `lens` - changes zoom on sniper rifle.
-(Client side)
+    - `lens` - changes zoom on sniper rifle
-- `lens [#]` - 1,2,4,6 - if you use any other number it'll go to the nearest zoom mode.
-(Client side)
+    - `lens [#]` - 1,2,4,6 - if you use any other number it'll go to the nearest zoom mode
-- `lens in` - zooms the rifle in to the next zooming level. (client side)
+    - `lens in` - zooms the rifle in to the next zooming level
-- `lens out` - zooms the rifle out to the previous zooming level. (client side)
+    - `lens out` - zooms the rifle out to the previous zooming level

 ### New Say Variables
-TNG offers several new variables clients can use in their text:
+TNG offers several new variables clients can use in their text (Client settings):
 - `%K` - shows the nickname of the person you killed last.
 - `%P` - shows the nickname of the person you damaged last.
 - `%D` - shows the location where you hit your enemy last.
 This can either be head, chest, stomach, legs, kevlar vest or kevlar helmet.